AUCD works on several major initiatives in partnership with Federal agencies. These include:

 - Act Early Forum: An email discussion forum and Act Early webinars.
 Click here to read more.

-- Act Early Ambassadors: Early identification champions in 25 states.
+- Act Early Ambassadors: Early identification champions in 29 states and one organization.
 Click here to read more.

 - Act Early State Systems Projects: 10 funded projects for improving early identification.
 Click here to read more.